ReyPena/telenotes-cms/README.md

 # Telenotes CMS test  by Reynaldo Pena
-I have use angular 4 and 5 as a hobby, it was nice to test, and learn more about this powerful framework.
+I have used angular 4 and 5 as a hobby, it was nice to test, and learn more about this powerful framework.
 I enjoy creating this mini spa with angular using as well redux.

 ![Preview](/screenshots/cover.jpg?raw=true "Preview")